cosminadrianpopescu/cups-client/README.md

 [here](https://ionicframework.com/docs/v1/guide/publishing.html):

 ```
+cd ./app/build/outputs/apk/release/
 keytool -genkey -v -keystore my-release-key.keystore -alias cups-client -keyalg RSA -keysize 2048 -validity 10000
 mv app-release-unsigned.apk cups.client.apk
 jarsigner -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore cups.client.apk cups-client
 ```

+Please note that the Cordova HTTP plugin has a default timeout on connections of 30 seconds.
+I've modified manually in the code of the plugin this timeout to the timeout indicated in the options of the javascript remote call.
+The problem is that if you cannot connect to the CUPS server, it takes 30 seconds until you get an error message.